- Pre-Health Advising

 Most frequently, professional schools subscribe to the following policies:

 In our experience, the schools that require mathematics DO accept AP/IB credit for that requirement.
 We do not recommend that students who have received credit for AP/IB math repeat those courses.
-If you love math, you should feel free to go forward with additional and new courses in math, but repeating courses you have received credit for is not necessary.
+If you love math, you should feel free to go forward with additional and new courses in math, but repeating courses you have received credit for is generally not necessary.

 Nearly all medical schools require at least two biology courses with formal laboratories and we have found that they are generally strict about the laboratory requirement.
 Medical schools typically do not specify which biology courses with a lab they require.
 Students who have received credit for BSCI 106 and/or BSCI 105 should NOT elect to repeat these courses.
 Instead, they should plan to move forward into new biology content.
 The list of recommended courses is available on the planning sheets.
 The suggestions are slightly different for medical, dental or optometry students, so be sure to review the appropriate planning sheet.
 In general, BSCI 223 and 330 are good choices to start with as both have a lab.
 Additional courses in genetics, biochemistry and physiology are also strongly encouraged.